NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/10 - Ansible Roles/01 - Ansible Roles.md

 ![Playbook-Example](images/playbook-example.png)

 - If the tasks can be done on a Playbook, why are roles required?
-- Whilst it’s true that you could use a playbook that you can share with others, there may be changes required for each user.
+- Whilst it's true that you could use a playbook that you can share with others, there may be changes required for each user.
 - Instead, one can package this playbook as a role, which can then be called in a playbook for easier reusability

 ![Role Example](images/role-example.png)